heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ---

-## Contribute to code
+## Contribute to our code

-{This section is tailored to developers interested in contributing to your open source project's code.}
+{This section is tailored to developers interested in contributing to your open source project's codebase.}

-If you're interested in contributing to our source code, read the sections below to learn how you can contribute.
+If you're interested in contributing to our codebase, read the sections below to learn how you can contribute.

 ### Enviroment set up